Lagrang3/mincostflow/c-api.md

 ```
 No fail.
 You may assume this always return `lngraph_SUCCESS`.

-Solve the MCF problem and returns the status.
+Solve the MCF problem with the supply/demand previously set and returns the status.
 ```
 int lngraph_mincostflow(lngraph * g,int64_t * flow);
 ```